echo-dave/nssm/ReadMe.md

 * Chalk for coloring headers, hostname, alerts
 * Mongodb for database
 * dotenv for mongo uri as MONGO_URI
+* inquirer for cli prompts for picking which host to monitor

 I may remove the os version from the to of the monitoring (it isn't logged, but was informative when looking at scripting issues).